Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 Smart guy, very smart guy.

-meanwhile russians warn that there are titanic efforts to save to sabotage the meeting in Alaska.
+Meanwhile, Russians warn that there are titanic efforts to sabotage the meeting in Alaska.

-As a result of the 11th hour trip from U.S. Special Envoy Steve Whitcock to Moscow, a meeting between Trump and Putin became a reality.
+As a result of the 11th-hour trip from U.S. Special Envoy Steve Witcoff to Moscow, a meeting between Trump and Putin became a reality.

-And what's more, both sides now firmly believe there's an acceptable plan being negotiated that'll put an end to the war in Ukraine.
+And what's more, both sides now firmly believe there's an acceptable plan being negotiated that will put an end to the war in Ukraine.

 What exactly the plan is, the public has not been told, which leaves plenty of space for the mainstream media to fill in the blanks with propaganda aimed at disrupting the summit and the peace process.

-Besides that, there's a the fact that, as expected, Ukraine has been put in a secondary position out of the main discussion.
+Besides that, there's the fact that, as expected, Ukraine has not been put in a, has been put in a secondary position out of the main discussion.

 And the same goes for any of the war-mongering European leaders.

-and you know so it's kind of just a empty gesture to kind of like inflate the ego of Trump because he wants to play deal maker peacemaker you know because he's not been doing a very good job on that lately.
+And, you know, so it's kind of just an empty gesture to kind of like inflate the ego of Trump because he wants to play deal maker, peacemaker, you know, because he's not been doing a very good job on that lately.

 And so, you know, it's to save face.